 Well, Bala Chaturdashi is not an event that seems specified for one special community.
 Instead, even the newa community joins others for this occasion.

-However, for some reason, if they could not make it to the Pasupatinath temple, they would then visit the comparable temples and shrines of the center of the Bhaktapur, i.e., Bhaktapur Durbar Square.
-There is a temple in Bhaktapur Durbar Square, named Yakshyashwor Mahadev temple which is equivalent to the Pasupatinath temple of Kathmandu.
+However, for some reason, if they could not make it to the Pasupatinath temple, they would then visit the comparable temples and shrines of the centre of the Bhaktapur, i.e., Bhaktapur Durbar Square.
+There is a temple in Bhaktapur Durbar Square, named Yakshyeshwor Mahadev temple which is equivalent to the Pasupatinath temple of Kathmandu.
 Thus, people often pay a visit to this temple on the day of Bala cha: re.

 Stories and occasions are like the root and the branches of a tree.
 If there is an occasion or any festival, then there must be one known or unknown story over.